bashup/jqmd/README.md

   (In addition, `json` blocks do not have to be valid JSON: they can actually contain arbitrary jq expressions.
 The only real difference between a `json` block and a `jq` block is that a JSON block is automatically wrapped in a call to `jqmd_data()`.)

-(As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)
+(As with `mdsh`, you can extend the above list by defining appropriate hook functions in `shell @mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)

 Once all blocks have been executed or added to the filter pipeline, jq is run on standard input with the built-up filter pipeline, if any.
 (If the filtering pipeline is empty, jq is not run.)
 Filter pipeline elements are automatically separated with `|`,  so you should not include a `|` at the beginning or end of your `jq` blocks or `APPLY` / `FILTER` code.